A binary model of long period radio transients and white dwarf pulsars: Introduction

+\gpmlpt{} is the longest-lived LPT known, exhibiting a 22-minute period with sporadic pulses observed across 36 years of archival radio data \cite{2023Natur.619..487H}.
+The 30 to 300\,s duration broadband radio pulses exhibit both linear and circular polarisation and quasiperiodic substructure.
+Its original classification as a neutron star was based on its coherent radio luminosity ($\sim3.5\times10^{31}$\,erg\,s$^{-1}$ peak isotropic luminosity) but the period derivative $\dot{P} \lesssim 3.6\times10^{-13}$\,s\,s$^{-1}$ \cite{2023Natur.619..487H} puts it in tension with the most generous pulsar emission models \cite{2000ApJ...531L.135Z}. \gpmlpt{} also displays short duration ($\sim$20\,ms) narrow-band sub-pulse features\cite{2025SciA...11P6351M}, suggesting multiple processes.

-The phenomenological similarities between these sources invite a unified physical framework.
-We propose a geometric emission model in which radiation is generated when a WD's magnetic pole sweeps across its companion star, injecting relativistic particles from the M dwarf's wind into the WD's magnetosphere \cite{2021NatAs...5..648S, 2024MNRAS.527.3826P}.
+Motivated by the detection of a longer periodicity in observations of \gpmlpt{}, we put forward that it is also a WD with a low-mass stellar companion, and propose a geometric model in which radio emission from the WD polar region is modulated by the relative alignment between the WD magnetic moment and the companion star's position.
+We proceed on the premise that the aforementioned alignment determines the abundance of particles injected from the companion's wind into the WD's magnetosphere \cite{2021NatAs...5..648S, 2024MNRAS.527.3826P}.
 These particles are accelerated along magnetic field lines, producing a collimated radio beam aligned with the magnetic moment of the WD.
 The model incorporates orbital inclination, magnetic obliquity, and beam geometry, and predicts observable intensity variations as a function of the spin and orbital phase.
-Further intensity variations observed in the long-term radio outbursts of LPTs might be ascribed to the intrinsic variability of the M-dwarf wind.
+Further intensity variations observed in the long-term radio outbursts of LPTs might be ascribed to the intrinsic variability of the companion's wind.

-Our model assumes a circular orbit with inclination angle $i$ between the orbital axis and the WD spin axis.
-The magnetic moment is tilted by angle $\alpha$ from the spin axis, and maximum radio emission is generated in the direction of the magnetic moment.
-Emission is modulated in two ways: (1) by the angle $\beta_{\text{MD}}$ between the magnetic pole and the M dwarf, governing the availability of particles via an assumed Gaussian function; and (2) by the angle $\beta$ between the magnetic pole and the Earth, determining visibility to observers.
-This model, although simplified, provides predictive power: emission is expected when both $\beta_{\text{MD}}$ and $\beta$ are small.
-The resulting phase-space of emission naturally leads to double-peaked pulse groups and intermittent visibility consistent with observations.
+Similar models have been proposed for \jlpt{} \cite{2024MNRAS.527.3826P} and AR\,Sco \cite{2018MNRAS.481.2384P,2022MNRAS.510.2998D}, the latter of which reproduces AR\,Sco's more complex pulse morphology with spin and orbit modulated components resembling \gpmlpt{}.
+The phenomenological similarities between these sources and the geometric similarity invite an analogous physical framework.